- A completed Bachelor's degree from a geography-related discipline

 Months of entry

 Tourism is based on the cultural appreciation and value of the cities and landscapes tourists visit.
 Tourism also has a major economic, social and environmental impact on places and regions.
-This Master's specialisation in Cultural Geography and Tourism allows you to understand the cultural, economic, social and environmental processes and impacts involved in tourism and how to use them in practice.
+The Master's specialisation in Cultural Geography and Tourism allows you to understand the cultural, economic, social and environmental processes and impacts involved in tourism and how to use them in practice.
 In this specialisation you will mainly learn to understand and interpret advanced theories and practices of leisure and tourism, and their influence on the social and physical environment.
 Since tourism is mainly about experiencing places and events, you will learn to understand where these experiences come from, what effects they have and how they can be influenced.